 Diversity of thought is crucial for success in the modern delivery of legal services.
 Organizations must “respect ideas and individuals regardless of their level or title.”
 To be successful, legal services providers need to “be open to all the ideas regarding how they can move the needle of value no who has the idea.”
 Vince believes it is just as important to recognize the ideas of the data and technology team members as it is to appreciate the ideas from the lawyers.
 Because the team is “here to provide value for the client, it is important to listen to all of the input on how we can help the client.”

 Jeff Kruse is President of Kruse Consulting and Dispute Resolution LLC where he consults with law firms and legal departments to help them operate more efficiently through technology implementation and Lean Six Sigma techniques to improve their bottom lines.
 He specializes in assisting firms and companies in the RFP process. www.kcadr.com

 Cash Butler is the founder of ClariLegal.
-A seasoned legal technology innovator, Cash over 18 years of experience in the legal vertical market, primarily working in eDiscovery, litigation & compliance.
+A seasoned legal technology innovator, Cash has over 18 years of experience in the legal vertical market, primarily working in eDiscovery, litigation & compliance.
 Cash is an expert in legal vendor, pricing, and project management.

-ClariLegal is a preferred vendor management platform for legal services that improves business outcomes.
+ClariLegal is a preferred vendor management platform for legal services that improve business outcomes.
 Made for legal by legal experts.
 We match corporations and law firms with preferred vendors to manage the work through a fast and complete RFP and bidding process.
 ClariLegal's platform allows all internal client segments to improve business outcomes across the board – predictability, time, and money.
 Learn more

 Link to the article: Vince Cordo Interview in LegalBusinessWorld